TheEvilRoot/spovm-lab-5/README.md

 #### Warning

-Before both operations mutexes must be locked.
+Before both operations mutexes must be unlocked.
 After operation complete it **will** be unlocked.

 Also, not recommended to use common mutex with both operations (such behaviour is not tested).